01-edu/public/subjects/devops/deep-in-system/README.md

 ```console
 $> ping -c 5 google.com
 ```
+> You should not have any internet interface with dynamic ip assignment.
 #### The Security Part:

 > You do not have to use the root user in your setup process!